 Deneen D. Brannock

-With more than 25 years in the design and preservation field, Deneen offers a wide range of services for both residential and commercial clients.
+With more than 30 years in the design and preservation field, Deneen offers a wide range of services for both residential and commercial clients.
 She has a Bachelor of Arts in Interior Design from James Madison University and is a graduate of the National Trust for Historic Preservation’s “Preservation Leadership Training Program.”
 Deneen honed her preservation skills as a facade improvement program coordinator for Historic Staunton Foundation and subsequently as its Executive Director.
-She assists clients with historic rehabilitation tax credit applications, paint colors, and interior finishes.
-In addition to design work, Deneen handles marketing and business development for the firm.
+She manages the firm’s historic rehabilitation tax credit applications, and assists clients with interior finishes and paint colors.
+In addition to design work, Deneen handles business development and marketing for the firm, talking with prospective clients, preparing proposals, and developing web content, social media posts, newsletters, and other marketing materials.
 She has been with Frazier Associates since 2006.

 The most recent addition to Frazier Associates, Jameson joined the firm in 2023 and lends his technical and organizational skills to all office operations.
 He is committed to maintaining efficiency and fostering a positive work environment and works diligently to ensure the success of our team on projects from architecture to wayfinding.
 Duties include working with the Marketing Director to develop proposals and marketing materials and updates to the firm’s website, as well as assisting with formatting and editing project reports, preparing materials for tax credit applications, and coordinating in-house schedules and training.
 Jameson is concurrently pursuing a Bachelor’s degree in Chemistry at Virginia Tech, showcasing his dedication to both academic and professional pursuits.

 William T. Frazier, FAICP